Through Practices

 But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.

-— James 1:22-25
+— JAMES 1:22-25

 Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me… whoever abides in me and I in him, he it is that bears much fruit.

-— John 15:4–5
+— JOHN 15:4–5

 Have nothing to do with irreverent, silly myths.
 Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come.

-— 1 Timothy 4:7-8
+— 1 TIMOTHY 4:7-8

 How can a young man keep his way pure?
 By guarding it according to your word.
 With my whole heart I seek you; let me not wander from your commandments!
 I have stored up your word in my heart, that I might not sin against you.

-— Psalm 119:9-11
+— PSALM 119:9-11